+23.01 An Employee who participates in an investigation, meeting or interview that could lead to disciplinary action has a right to Union Representation, know the purpose of the meeting, and the time and place of the interview.

+23.02 An Employee required by the Employer to attend an investigation meeting, or a disciplinary discussion shall be paid at the applicable rate of pay for time spent in that meeting.

+23.03 Where an Employee has been given a written reprimand, suspension, disciplinary demotion or is dismissed, the Employee shall be informed in writing of the reasons for such action as soon as reasonably possible, but no later than twenty (20) working days after the completion of the investigation unless mutually extended.
+When action involves a suspension, the notice shall specify the time period of the suspension.

-23.03 An Employee who has been subjected to disciplinary action may, after eighteen (18) months of continuous service from the date the disciplinary action was invoked, request that his personnel file be purged of any record of the disciplinary action.
+23.04 An Employee who has been subjected to disciplinary action may, after eighteen (18) months of continuous service from the date the disciplinary action was invoked, request that their personnel file be purged of any record of the disciplinary action.
 Such a request will be granted providing:

 (a) the Employee's file does not contain any further record of disciplinary action during that eighteen (18) month period, and